fbraem/mqweb/api/channel.md

   + **channelName** (optional)

-    The name of a channel
+    The name of a channel.
+When this parameter is used, query parameters are ignored.

 Query Parameters
 : + **channelType** (optional)